ChannelsΒΆ

 Amazon Polly Voice

-In the endpoint editor of your Twilio Endpoint you can select the Amazon Polly voice.
-It has some features listed in the Twilio documentation.
+In the Twilio Endpoint settings, you can select the Amazon Polly voice.
+For more information about Amazon Polly features, read the Twilio documentation.

 Twilio SMS